ZPTXDev/Quaver/README.md

 Quaver is available for public use [here](https://go.zptx.dev/InviteQuaver), and its dashboard is available [here](https://quaver.zptx.dev).
 Keep in mind that this instance of Quaver will only run the latest stable version.

 # Hosting Quaver
 Hosting Quaver is fairly simple.
-Make a copy of `settings.example.js`, edit the fields as necessary and rename it to `settings.js`.
+Make a copy of `settings.example.ts`, edit the fields as necessary and rename it to `settings.ts`.
+Move this file to the `src` directory.

-You are required to host your own instance of [Lavalink](https://github.com/freyacodes/Lavalink) and specify the connection details in `settings.js`.
+You are required to host your own instance of [Lavalink](https://github.com/freyacodes/Lavalink) and specify the connection details in `settings.ts`.

 ## Prerequisites
 - Node.js v16.9.0 (or higher)